Provably Efficient Long-Time Exponential Decompositions of Non-Markovian Gaussian Baths

 \emph{Conformal mapping and exponentially clustering poles.} Given $J_{\text{eff}}(\omega)$, we will treat the frequency domain $\omega>\mu$ and $\omega<\mu$ separately.
 If $J_{\text{eff}}(\omega)$ is not analytic globally but only piecewise analytic, we will also consider each analytic segment separately.
 The overall complexity is then the sum of the complexities for each analytic segment, which is dominated by the segment with the strongest singularity.
 In what follows, we use the terms {\emph{exponents}}, {\emph{poles}}, and {\emph{quadrature nodes}} interchangeably, as they all refer to the same quantities $z_j$'s defined in \cref{eq:SOE}.

 The key idea of our analysis is illustrated in \cref{fig:contour}.
-For each smooth segment of $J_{\text{eff}}(\omega)$, we assume it admits a holomorphic extension to a subdomain $\Omega$ of the semi-circular region in the lower half-plane (the gray region in \cref{fig:contour}(a)).
+For each smooth segment of $J_{\text{eff}}(\omega)$, we assume it admits a holomorphic extension to a domain $\Omega$ in the lower half-plane, with a semi-circular–like shape as illustrated by the gray region in \cref{fig:contour}(a). (the gray region in \cref{fig:contour}(a)).
 We note that this is a much weaker analyticity assumption compared to previous works \cite{ThoennissVilkoviskiyAbanin2024} (see \cref{fig:contour}(c) for comparison).
 To resolve possible endpoint singularities of each analytic segment, we place quadrature nodes $z_j$'s in \cref{eq:SOE} (illustrated as triangles in \cref{fig:contour}(a)) in the lower half-plane that are exponentially clustered toward the segment endpoints.
 Such choice of $\{z_j\}$ can be viewed as defining a nonuniform quadrature rule for integration along a contour deformed into the lower half-plane.
-In the Support Information (SM) \cite[\cref{sec:mainproof}]{supp}, we show that such a choice achieves the desired accuracy using a conformal map that sends the semi-elliptic region to a strip in the lower complex plane, in which the corresponding quadrature nodes are uniform (see \cref{fig:contour}(b)).
-Moreover, the analytic region guarantees that there is an $O(\frac{1}{\beta})$ distance from the poles of the Fermi-Dirac functions, which are the Matsubara frequencies $\nu_n = \mu - \mathrm i \frac{\pi (2n+1)}{\beta}$.
+In the Support Information (SM) \cite[\cref{sec:mainproof}]{supp}, we show that such a choice achieves the desired accuracy using a conformal map that sends the semi-elliptic region to a strip in the lower complex plane, in which the corresponding quadrature nodes are uniform (see \cref{fig:contour}(b)).Moreover, the analytic region guarantees that there is an $O(\frac{1}{\beta})$ distance from the poles of the Fermi-Dirac functions, which are the Matsubara frequencies $\nu_n = \mu - \mathrm i \frac{\pi (2n+1)}{\beta}$.
 This property is crucial in proving the asymptotic $\beta$-independence of the required number of poles for fermionic baths.